-The Elders would agree, with the individual, the limits on participation within the Church and will also determine who else would need to be informed within the Church.
-This information would not generally be communicated for reasons of privacy.
+The Elders will agree, with the individual, the limits on participation within the Church and will also determine who else will need to be informed within the Church.
+This information would not generally be communicated to every church member for reasons of reasonable privacy.

-An annual report is prepared by the Child Protection Officer in September and presented for review by the Trustees at the next meeting.
+An annual report is prepared by the Safeguarding Officer in September and presented for review by the Trustees at the next meeting.

-Where a completed form or returned DBS check indicates an offence the child protection officer will refer the information to the Safeguarding Elder for a decision.
+Where a completed form or returned DBS check indicates an offence the safeguarding officer will refer the information to the Safeguarding Elder for a decision.

 YOUR RESPONSIBILITY AS A VOLUNTEER

-- To report any concerns to the Elder for Safeguarding or Child Protection Officer and no one else!
+- To report any concerns to the Elder for Safeguarding or Safeguarding Officer and no one else!

-- Not to divulge any information about a child to anyone other than the designated people previously mentioned.
+- Not to divulge any information about a child, young person or vulnerable adult to anyone other than the designated people previously mentioned.
 This confidentiality is required even when workers are off duty.

 - Children must be registered in the appropriate group with details of any medical issues or Special Needs.
 (Church registration sheet)